carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/epilogue.md

 # Epilogue

-The **Trail Blazer** pathfinding plugin is a versatile and powerful tool, thoughtfully crafted to provide developers with a customizable and alternative pathfinding solution, especially in scenarios requiring grid-based navigation.
-While it's not designed to replace Unreal Engine's native pathfinding solutions, it excels in particular use cases such as puzzles, mazes, and situations where fine-grained control over the pathfinding process and environment is essential.

-TrailBlazer's flexibility extends to adapting it for larger landscapes, although it's important to keep performance and scalability considerations in mind when doing so.
+In closing, **Trail Blazer** is a solution for customizable pathfinding in grid-based scenarios.
+Its true potential shines in applications like puzzles, mazes, and situations where you need precise control over your pathfinding.
+While it doesn't aim to replace Unreal Engine's native pathfinding tools, it offers a versatile alternative for specific games.
+Keep in mind that, with some consideration, Trail Blazer can also adapt to larger landscapes, although you should always keep an eye on performance and scalability.

-Thank you for showing interest in **Trail Blazer**.
-I hope it proves to be a valuable tool for you.
+Thank you for considering Trail Blazer, and I hope it becomes a valuable asset in your project's toolbox.